Post-operative Rehabilitation

 In some cases where strength and motion restoration is needed, physiotherapy rehabilitation would be highly suggested shortly after surgery.
 This process is known as post-operative or post-surgery recovery/rehabilitation.

-What is Post-operative Rehabilitation?
+What is Post-Surgical Physiotherapy?

 It is a post-surgery exercise that re-establishes joint motion, muscle strength around the joint, and finally, joint function.
 It is necessary for different surgical procedures including orthopaedic, cardiac, thoracic, neurological, and abdominal surgery.

-How Does Post-operative Rehabilitation Work?
+How Does Post-operative Physiotherapy Rehabilitation Work?

 The process of rehabilitation can be broken down into the following phases: